Hopefully, you are not reading this in the early morning hours!

 Bring the items downstairs and store them in your bedroom to keep them out of the way.

-It goes without saying, if you are tentative about your visit to the attic, now is not the time to go up there.
+If you are tentative about your visit to the attic, now is not the time to go up there.

 4. Contact A Local Pest Removal Company